zedxpace/Python-Keylogger/README.md

 # BlackHatPython-Keylogger

+# Code is explained in the following link : https://codexpace.blogspot.com/2021/11/python-keylogger.html

 [python -3.7]
 - You just have to run the code and keep in mind the file named keylogs and the code must be in same project so that all the captured data